gaumarjos/Spotiripper/README.md

         export SPOTIPY_CLIENT_ID='yourclientid'")
         export SPOTIPY_CLIENT_SECRET='yourclientsecret'")

-If you get an error like `UnicodeEncodeError: 'ascii' codec can't encode characters in position 1-57: ordinal not in range(128)`, set the LANG variable in the terminal with:
+To avoid getting errors, add these lines to `~/.zshrc`, with `nano ~/.zshrc` for example:

 ````
 export LANG="en_US.UTF-8"
+export SPOTIPY_CLIENT_ID='yourclientid'
+export SPOTIPY_CLIENT_SECRET='yourclientsecret'
 ````

+The first line makes sure you do not get the `UnicodeEncodeError` because the terminal cannot display some accented character or the sound bar.
+The other two are described below in "External dependencies"

 ## External dependencies

 ### Spotify

 It is better to use a paid account to get rid of ads that otherwise might be recorded.

 To download tracks (or a list or tracks) nothing more is necessary.

 To download playlists, albums and artist's top tracks `spotiripper` needs to access the Spotify database to know what tracks they contain.
 To do so, it is necessary to setup Client ID and Client Secret keys.
 They can be obtained from [here](https://developer.spotify.com/dashboard/applications) and the keys can be set with:

 ````
 export SPOTIPY_CLIENT_ID='yourclientid'